Charles Hope (politician): Lieutenant Governorship of the Isle of Man

 Following the death of Governor Ready, Hope was appointed Lieutenant Governor of the Isle of Man on 12 August 1845.
 On 26 August, together with his wife, Governor Hope arrived at Douglas on board the steamer Mona's Isle having traveled on a special sailing from Kirkcudbright.
 The new Lieutenant Governor was said to of received a warm reception, with various members of the public bodies and High Bailiff James Quirk in attendance.
 Governor Hope was sworn in at a ceremony held at Castle Rushen on 27 August, taking up residence at Lorne House, Castletown.

 Governor Hope's tenure in office was not distinguished by any great public works, save that of the Laxey Wheel which was named in honour of his wife, Lady Isabella.
 However of particular note is Governor Hope's devotion to duty during the serious cholera outbreak which occurred during his governorship; his visit to the village of Port Erin, at that time severely ravaged by the disease, being such an instance.

 The general opinion of Governor Hope's time in office was that of a firm, yet mild administrator who had brought about many minor reforms.
 During Governor Hope's tenure, the Isle of Man was visited by Queen Victoria and Albert, Prince Consort.

 Governor Hope's retirement from office was due to private reasons, and was announced suddenly to Tynwald during its open air sitting at St John's on 5 July 1860.
-The statement was said to of been received with astonishment and regret, and various efforts were made to Governor Hope to reconsider his position.
+The statement was said to have been received with astonishment and regret, and various efforts were made to Governor Hope to reconsider his position.
 Governor Hope and Lady Isabella left the Isle of Man on 16 August 1860, returning to Kirkcudbright.
 He had held the governorship of the Isle of Man for within 10 days of 15 years.

 Upon his retirement Governor Hope was initially succeeded by Mark Hildesley Quayle and subsequently by Francis Pigott Stainsby Conant.